 The Property insurance exam is easier than the Casualty insurance exam.
 Property insurance deals with easy to understand issues – fire, flooding, earthquake, etc. On the other hand, Casualty insurance deals primarily with Liability insurance – protection against lawsuits.
 Casualty insurance is a more conceptual topic and one that is more difficult for students to grasp – particularly if you have never been sued.

 The state portion of the Hawaii insurance exam is very detailed and presents its own challenges.
 The state topics tend to cover trivial details relating to complicated state regulations.
 None of this is easy, but that is why we work so hard to make the material both understandable and memorable.

 This is a challenging exam.
 Put yourself on a strict schedule and be focused and disciplined as you do your Hawaii insurance license exam prep.
 Use all the tools at your disposal to prepare, including the Hawaii insurance license practice tests in the textbook we provide with our courses.

 Yes.
 We have never had students say that they ran out of time to complete the exam.
 Most students finish in about half of the allotted time (up to 2 hours).
 The only students who ever report that they ran out of time were those who were trying to memorize questions in the event they had to repeat the exam.

 No, this is a computerized exam.
-Virtually all of the students say the proctors were helpful, the room was quiet, and the computer worked well.
+Most students report that the proctors were helpful, the room was quiet, and the computer worked well.
 The proctors will give you the opportunity to complete a practice exam to learn how to use the system.
 When you are done, you will NOT be given a copy of the exam, nor will you be given the opportunity to review particular questions and their answers.
-The exam will be scored immediately and you will know your results when you leave.
+The exam will be scored immediately, and you will know your results when you leave.